Mangrai: Chiang Mai Era

 After defeating the Hariphunchai kingdom, Mangrai decided to relocate his capital, and in 1294, Wiang Kum Kam was founded on the eastern bank of the Ping River.
 The site was plagued with floods, and a new site was chosen several kilometres to the northwest at the foot of Doi Suthep, on the site of an older fortified town of the Lua people.
 Construction of Chiang Mai (lit.
 "New City") began in 1296. and it has been the capital of the northern provinces more or less ever since.

 A few years later, Yi Ba's son, King Boek of Lampang, attacked Chiang Mai with a large army.
 King Mangrai and his second son, Prince Khram, led the defence against the Lampang army.

 Prince Khram defeated King Boek in personal combat on elephant-back at Khua Mung, a village near Lamphun.
 King Boek fled by way of the Doi Khun Tan mountain range between Lamphun and Lampang, but he was caught and executed.
 King Mangrai's troops occupied the city of Lampang, and King Yi Ba was made to flee further south, this time to Phitsanulok.

 Death and succession

-King Mangrai's eldest son grew tired of waiting and tried to seize the throne, but his attempt failed and he was executed.
-Mangrai's second son, Khun Kham, was then named to succeed Mangrai.
+King Mangrai's eldest son, Prince Khueang, grew tired of waiting and tried to seize the throne, but his attempt failed, and he was assassinated by the order of Mangrai.
+Baker and Pasuk give the son as thirteen years old and the means as a poisoned arrow, and cite the episode among the marks of a warrior culture.
+His second son, Prince Khram, was then named to succeed Mangrai.

 King Mangrai died in 1311 or 1317 in Chiang Mai.
 According to tradition, he was struck by lightning during a thunderstorm when he was in the city's market.

 Mangrai's death was followed by period of confusion, with six kings ruling in the next eleven years.
 This could have been disastrous if the northern powers had not had their own troubles.
 Sukhothai to the south had also been weakened.

 Not until the ascension of Mangrai's grandson, Kham Fu, in 1328 did the kingdom achieve the stability it had had during the lifetime of its founder.